Dubai to RAK in 15 mins: Flying taxis to take off in 2027, cut inter-emirate travel time

-Flying taxis to take off in Ras Al Khaimah by 2027.
-On Tuesday, authorities announced they signed an agreement with Skyports Infrastructure to introduce air taxis in the emirate.
+Ras Al Khaimah will get flying taxis starting 2027.
+On Tuesday, authorities announced that they had signed an agreement with Skyports Infrastructure to develop a network of vertiports to connect key attractions across the emirate.

-The announcement came on the second day of the Arabian Travel Market (ATM) at a press conference where Ras Al Khaimah tourism development authority (RAKTDA), Ras Al Khaimah Transport Authority and Skyports Infrastructure signed a MoU.
+The announcement came on the second day of the Arabian Travel Market (ATM) at a press conference where Ras Al Khaimah Tourism Development Authority (RAKTDA), Ras Al Khaimah Transport Authority and Skyports Infrastructure signed a Memorandum of Understanding (MoU).

-Speaking at the event, CEO of RAKTDA Raki Phillips explained what this will mean to visitors.
-“This will mean cut the travel time from Dubai Airport to Marjan Island to between 15-18 minutes,” he said.
+Speaking at the event, CEO of RAKTDA Raki Phillips said that air taxis were “the future of mobility” and explained what this will mean to visitors.
+“The idea is to be able to take tourists around in such a short time,” he said.
+“This will cut the travel time from Dubai International Airport to Marjan Island to between 15-18 minutes.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.